Get involved in the PondNet Spawn Survey 2024

-The national wildlife conservation charity has been collecting data on sightings of breeding frogs and toads since 2012.
-Each year since then, people across the country have taken part by recording spawn they have spotted in their garden or community ponds, or in the countryside.
+Each year since 2012, people across the country have taken part in the survey by recording Common Frog and Common Toad spawn they have spotted in their garden, community ponds, or in the wider countryside.

 - Frog spawn is laid in big clumps, whereas toad spawn forms long chains.